nodejs/node/doc/STYLE_GUIDE.md

 # Style Guide

-* Documentation is written in markdown files with names formatted as `lowercase-with-dashes.md`.
+* Documentation is in markdown files with names formatted as `lowercase-with-dashes.md`.
-  * Underscores in filenames are allowed only when they are present in the topic the document will describe (e.g. `child_process`).
+  * Use an underscore in the filename only if the underscore is part of the topic name (e.g., `child_process`).
   * Some files, such as top-level markdown files, are exceptions.
 * Documents should be word-wrapped at 80 characters.
-* The formatting described in `.editorconfig` is preferred.
+* `.editorconfig` describes the preferred formatting.
-  * A [plugin][] is available for some editors to automatically apply these rules.
+  * A [plugin][] is available for some editors to apply these rules.
-* Changes to documentation should be checked with `make lint-md`.
+* Check changes to documentation with `make lint-md`.
-* American English spelling is preferred.
+* Use American English spelling.
   * OK: _capitalize_, _color_
   * NOT OK: _capitalise_, _colour_
 * Use [serial commas][].